samarthya04/NeuralStyle/CONTRIBUTION.md

 - **Scope:** This `CONTRIBUTION.md` reflects the standalone script provided.
 The Flask-based web deployment (mentioned by Samarthya) is not included here but is part of the project’s broader scope.
 - **Line Numbers:** References to line numbers align with the structure of the provided standalone script.

----

-This `CONTRIBUTION.md` can be placed in your project repository to document each person’s work clearly.
-Let me know if you’d like adjustments, such as including the Flask version contributions or adding more details!